• Skip to primary navigation

 Goal and Challenges

 In the oversaturated news cycle, it’s difficult to bring attention to even the most deserving stories.
 The National Science Foundation funds a vast array of astronomical research, but often the discoveries don’t come with pretty pictures.
 Arizona state university (ASU) lead astronomer Judd Brown and team was publishing work to change the history of the universe.
 The problem?
 They didn’t have an attention-grabbing image.
-NSF wanted to ensure that the NSF funded discovery got the attention it deserved.
-That’s where I came in, to create an accurate and eye-catching astronomy illustration and animation.
-The illustration and animation of the Early Universe’s First Stars was used in an NSF media event, and distributed as a press release for use by ASU and NSF.
+NSF wanted to ensure that the NSF-funded discovery got the attention it deserved.
+That’s where SayoStudio came in, to create an accurate and eye-catching astronomy illustration and animation.
+The science illustration and animation of the Early Universe’s First Stars were used in an NSF media event and distributed as a press release for use by ASU and NSF.

 From the NSF press release: